 Article 6 – Relationship with other human rights

-1. States Parties reaffirm that all human rights, including the right to development, are universal, interrelated, interdependent, indivisible and equally important.
+1. States Parties reaffirm that all human rights, including the right to development, are universal, interrelated, interdependent, indivisible and equally important, and apply online and offline.

 2. States Parties agree that the right to development is an integral part of human rights and should be realized in conformity with the full range of civil, cultural, economic, political and social rights.